 We will cover the team later in the article, but the genius behind Algorand is largely due to Silvio Micali, a professor at the Massachusetts Institute of Technology (MIT), which is renowned for being one of the top technical schools in the world.
-Micali is one bright cookie and realized that the blockchain trilemma could be resolved through employing randomness.
+Micali is one bright cookie and realized that the blockchain trilemma could be resolved by employing randomness.

 Algorand does this by selecting validators randomly from all token holders.
 The network relies on an algorithm that automatically picks the next group of nodes that become eligible to add blocks.
 This approach maintains decentralization since the system can select all participants.
 The fact that no one knows who the next validators will be ensures security, which is another essential element in the trilemma.

-This mechanism has caused people to question who or what system is trusted to ensure the random selection.
+This mechanism has caused people to question who or what system is trusted to ensure random selection.
 This is the most important aspect of Algorand, as it solves the trilemma by employing a novel Pure Proof of Stake (PPoS) consensus algorithm.
 Micali explained how the system works:

 “In Algorand, we do something a bit unorthodox – essentially, the token holders choose themselves at random.
 If you think about it, that seems to be a terrible idea […] because if I’m a bad person, I’m going to select myself over and over again because I want to be part of the committee every single time”